Chaithanyareddypailla/show-Pailla/MyMovie.md

 | Vijay Deverakonda| Brings raw emotion and intensity to characters  | 26  |
 | Ram Charan       | Versatile actor with a strong screen presence   | 39  |
 | Allu Arjun       | Known for his energy and dance performances     | 41  |

+---
+## Favorite Quotes

+> "Success comes with hard work, patience, and perseverance."
+*– Prabhas*

+> "The true measure of success is how many times you bounce back from failure."
+*– Prabhas*